indiqusdocs/yntraa/Sample.md

 ---
 sidebar_position: 9
 ---
-# Sample
+# Sample123

-Apiculus CloudConsole is the topmost layer on a technology stack that is fine-tuned and optimised for performance, features and experience.
+Apiculus Cloud Console is the topmost layer on a technology stack that is fine-tuned and optimised for performance, features and experience.
 The Apiculus solution uses Enterprise-grade components to handle various facets of infrastructure management and service delivery.

 :::note